alexisdpc/Black-Scholes-CallPut/README.md

 # Black-Scholes option pricing

-We implement the pricing of a Call/Put/Digital option.
+We implement the pricing of a Call/Put/Digital option in C++.

 To generate random numbers from a Gaussian distribution we use the Box-Muller transformation.\
 Let $U_1$ and $U_2$ independent samples from the uniform distribution in [0,1].
 Let